moscowjh/t2-p2-project-EDA/red_red_wine.md

 > So, while there’s definitely a loose relationship between a wine’s residual sugar and its alcohol level, it’s not a simple relationship.
 [EverWonderWine?
 Blog](https://www.everwonderwine.com/blog/2017/1/14/is-there-a-relationship-between-a-wines-alcohol-level-and-its-sweetness)

-Since it is alcohol content that has the greater correlation with quality, we'll explore that further.
+Since it is alcohol content that has the greater correlation with quality, we'll use it in the subsequent plots.

 Let's examine another scatterplot matrix, this time using those variables which we suspect may be correlated with quality: